Global algebraic K-theory: Saturation

 Since $\Cc$ is saturated, the functor $\kappa:F^G\Cc\to F^{h G}$ is an equivalence of underlying categories.
 Moreover, $F^G\Cc$ is saturated by the previous paragraph; so by Proposition \ref{prop:tame2global M-version}, $\kappa$ is even a global equivalence, and $F^{h G}\Cc$ is saturated. \end{proof}

 If $\Cc$ is a parsummable category and $G$ a finite group, then the $\M$-categories $G\Cc$ and $F^G\Cc$ inherit natural parsummable structures, see Example \ref{eg:objects with action} and Construction \ref{con:F^G C}, respectively.
-We will now argue that the homotopy $G$-fixed points $F^{h G}\Cc$ also inherit a parsummable structure, in such a way that the functors $\kappa:F^G\Cc\to F^{h G}\Cc$ and $c_\sharp:G\Cc\to F^{h G}\Cc$ are morphisms of parsummable categories.
+We will now argue that the homotopy $G$-fixed category $F^{h G}\Cc$ also inherits a parsummable structure, in such a way that the functors $\kappa:F^G\Cc\to F^{h G}\Cc$ and $c_\sharp:G\Cc\to F^{h G}\Cc$ are morphisms of parsummable categories.

 \begin{con} Given a parsummable category $\Cc$ and a finite group $G$, we define a parsummable structure on the homotopy fixed category $F^{h G}\Cc=\cat^G(E G,\Cc[\omega^G])$.
 We start by considering an $\M$-category $\Cc$.
 Then an $\M$-action on $F^{h G}\Cc$ was already defined in Construction \ref{con:M-action on F^hG}.
 A similar argument as for $F^G\Cc$ in Proposition \ref{prop:F^G_preserves_tame} shows that the $\M$-action on $F^{h G}\Cc$ is tame whenever the original $\M$-action on $\Cc$ is.